moneroexamples/fiberpool/README.md

 provided by fiber library.
 Also we use `boost::fibers::future` directly, rather than wrapping as in the upstream code.

+## Motivation

+In my projects I usually need to run many threads.
+There are two main issues with that:
+ - context switching between
+bettween threads can be expesive, and
+ - working with multiple threads requires careful synchronization of access to common resources.

+The boost::fiber library solves theses issues as it allows to run multiple fibers on single thread, concurently.

 ## Requirements

  - C++17 compiler